Updated May 2026

-I am going to show you how you can transform it into a very simple ‘Ghost’ and on the other side a ‘Witch’.
+I will show you how to transform it into a straightforward ‘Ghost’ and when you flip it over, a ‘Witch’.

-When the LED tealight is switched on, the light will glow and the Ghost or the Witch, will light up and be quite effective from afar.
+When the LED tealight is switched on, the light will glow, and the Ghost or the Witch will light up and be quite effective from afar.

-So you can hold it and spin it around for a different effect, or just choose one side rest it on a step and it will light up in it’s glory.
+So you can hold it and spin it around for a different effect, or just choose one side, rest it on a step, and it will light up in its glory.

 Before we start here’s a quick reminder on what’s Halloween is about!

-We have lost our way over the years and now it’s become more of a fun thing to do over Halloween.
+We have lost our way over the years, and now it’s become more of a fun thing to do over Halloween.

-Hey let’s not forget piles and piles of Pumpkins popping up everywhere reminding us it’s Halloween all over again!
+Hey, let’s not forget piles and piles of Pumpkins popping up everywhere, reminding us it’s Halloween all over again!

 RESOURCES!